 An Early Academic Alert process has been in place for many years.
-With Grades First, a push is underway to have more faculty use this system, which includes tracking and follow-up with students, who are referred either to counseling or learning support services (i.e. Tutoring.)
+With Grades First, a push is underway to have more faculty use this system, which includes tracking and followup with students, who are referred either to counseling or learning support services (i.e. Tutoring.)
 Counselor assistants have been hired to focus on follow-up with students throughout the semester.
 Their efforts will institutionalize the promising practices being used for athletes, and students in categorical programs.

 Ventura College meets the Standard.
 The student services area is responsive to student needs.
 Learning support outcomes are assessed, and programs and services are adjusted based on the findings.
 Student Services assesses SUO's as part of the yearly Program Review process.

-Outcomes are reviewed, analyzed, and "continuous improvement" efforts are included in planning to ensure support programs and services are responsive to student needs.
-Additionally, ongoing surveys are used to gain student feedback, and student usage is tracked to identify opportunities for increased outreach to students who can benefit from services.
-The implementation of online programs such as Grades First, for example, has greatly expanded and improved services to students.
+Action Plan expanded and improved services to students.
+The implementation of online programs such as Grades First, for example, has greatly to identify opportunities for increased outreach to students who can benefit from services.
+Additionally, ongoing surveys are used to gain student feedback, and student usage is tracked planning to ensure support programs and services are responsive to student needs.
+Outcomes are reviewed, analyzed, and "continuous improvement" efforts are included in

 - II.C.2.1: Sample Student Services Survey

 - II.C.2.2: Sample Student Services Project

 - II.C.2.3: Sample Summary, Student Focus Group

 - II.C.2.4: Sample Peer Evaluation

 - II.C.2.5: Sample Assessment Exam

 - II.C.2.6: Education Plan Data

 - II.C.2.7: Sample Form for Providing SUO Data

 - II.C.2.8: 2015 Student Perception Survey

 - II.C.2.9: 2009 Student Perception Survey

-- II.C.2.10: Findings, Comparison of 2015 and 2009 Student Perception Surveys